joseph-flinn/site/data/posts/wip-engineer-to-manager.md

 - [x] Production-like testing environment
 - [x] Decreasing the complexity of executing a cloud deploy
       + Designed and implemented new ways of deploying the server software
-- [ ] Solved countless number of problems for other teams

 ## Failures